 School district personnel may request assistance from the SETC when they feel that a student’s learning potential is hindered by a disability-related barrier.
-The barrier may obstruct a student's access to classroom activities or interfere with the student’s ability to express what he/she has learned.
+The barrier may limit a student's access to curricula or classroom activities or may interfere with the student’s ability to express what he/she has learned.

-A consultation is not a technology evaluation or assessment; it is an opportunity for discussion and brainstorming that should lead to appropriate technology planning for a student.
-This process does not result in any definite prescription, nor does the process provide a letter of justification required for Medicaid funding.
-The school team is encouraged to take notes during the consultation and will be provided with the SETC team notes one week following the consultation.
+A consultation is an opportunity for the school team to meet with SETC staff to discussion and consideration current assistive technology tools and strategies to support a student or classroom.
+A consultation is not an assistive technology evaluation or assessment.
+This process does not result in a prescription, nor does the process provide a letter of justification required for Medicaid funding for augmentative and alternative communication or other assistive technology tools.
+The school team is encouraged to take notes during the consultation and will be provided with follow up email with links to tools and resources discussed during the consultation.
 No formal report follows the consultation.

-Face to face consultation at school site or at a SETC Site ($600)
+Face to face consultation at school site ($800, includes 3 hours of SETC services & follow-up support)

 REQUEST A CONSULT via our online Consult Form.
 We are currently scheduling into Fall 2021.